 The asset allocation of the Trust is a function of the members' investment decisions across the various investment options offered.
-The effects of inflationary pressures impacted both the member asset allocations and market performance for fiscal year 2023.
 Equity investments (domestic and international combined) remained the largest allocation, as members looked to capitalize on the long-term growth prospects of these assets.
 Allocations to fixed income investments decreased due in part to performance expectations relative to other investment options.

-Domestic and international equities generated positive performance for fiscal year 2023, which was driven by a steady decline in inflation and recovering economy.
-In contrast, equities experienced negative returns for fiscal year 2022, as equity markets struggled to recover from the economic downturn.
-Although fixed income generated positive returns in fiscal year 2023, allocations decreased due to increased performance by domestic equity.
+Domestic and international equities generated positive performance for fiscal years 2024 and 2023, which was driven by a steady decline in inflation and recovering economy.
+Although fixed income generated positive returns in fiscal year 2024, allocations decreased as members capitalized on domestic equity and real asset performance.
 Lastly, members continued their allocations to the Self-Directed Brokerage Account, which allows for additional investment flexibility.
 Note 3 to the financial statements describes the Plan's Investment Policy Statement (IPS) and oversight of the Trust's investments.